 To toast your roughly chopped almonds:

-In a dry skillet over medium high heat, lift and shake the almonds around the pan to evenly toast each side of the almonds.
+- In a dry skillet over medium-high heat, lift and shake the almonds around the pan to evenly toast each side of the almonds.
 It takes only a few minutes to get the almonds nice and brown, so stick with it to be sure they don't burn.
-Once the almonds look toasted, pour off into the vinaigrette to cool and incorporate into the dressing.
-The dressing can be stored until the time just before serving.
+Once the almonds look toasted, pour them into the vinaigrette to cool and incorporate them into the dressing.
+The dressing can be stored refrigerated until the time just before serving.

 Green Beans with Smoked Yogurt and Toasted Almond Vinaigrette

-- 1 lb of blanched green beans preferably thin french, blanched for 5-6 minutes in boiling salted water
+- 1 lb beans, blanched green (preferably thin french, blanched for 5-6 minutes in boiling salted water)

-In a heavy skillet or pot over medium heat, render the bacon slices slowly.
-Once the bacon is cooked through and crispy, remove from the skillet, chop and reserve.
+- In a heavy skillet or pot over medium heat, render the bacon slices slowly.
+Once the bacon is crispy, remove it from the skillet, chop, and reserve.

-While the bacon fat is still hot add the 1 lb of blanched green beans and sauté until slightly charred and cooked through.
+- While the bacon fat is still hot, add 1 lb of blanched green beans and sauté until slightly charred and cooked.
 Add the fresh lemon juice and salt and pepper to taste.